Frequently Asked Questions

 Who recognises CELTA certificate courses?

-CELTA is accepted throughout the world by organisations which employ English Language teachers.
+CELTA Certification is accepted throughout the world by organisations which employ English Language teachers.
 The Cambridge CELTA has been accredited by the Qualifications and Curriculum Authority (QCA) at level 5 on the National Qualifications Framework.
 Cambridge ESOL also works with international ELT organisations to ensure the acceptance of CELTA globally.